Rediscover Slowness in the Legendary

 Good to Know

-- One can to the journey both ways - from St. Moritz/Davos to Zermatt or visa-versa
+- One can do the journey both ways - from St. Moritz to Zermatt or visa-versa;

 - Headphones: Information in six languages and a music program.

 All the following passes and cards are valid on the Glacier Express.
 However, the reservation fee is not included.
 And of course, you will have to pay extra for food and drink:

 - The Glacier Express Journey is included in all Swiss Travel Passes;

 - Half Fare Card holders receive a 50% discount on regular tickets;

 - Free with Half Fare Card and 1-Day Travel pass;